B1narysearch/DFNet/README.md

 # Dual-Domain Feature Fusion: Enhancing Infrared Small Target Detection through Spatial-Frequency Synergy

-## Notice
-The code repository is directly associated with the manuscriptDual-Domain Feature Fusion: Enhancing Infrared Small Target Detection through Spatial-Frequency Synergy that has been submitted to The Visual Computer journal.
-This implementation constitutes an integral part of the research presented in the submitted work.
-Readers are kindly requested to cite this manuscript when referencing or utilizing the code in related research.

 ## Training
 The training command is very simple like this:
 ```